The Woman's Headcovering

 It is good to follow any man as far as he follows Christ, for in so doing one is following Christ; but where the best of men leave off in their example of Christ, the saint must leave off following those men and go on into maturity by carefully copying the life of Christ.
 Paul told the Corinthian church "And I will very gladly spend and be spent for you ... abundantly I love you" (II Corinthians 12:15).
 Paul's heart was heavily burdened for the Corinthian church, for some members of the church had by evil example caused much strife and division in the church (I Corinthians 3:3).
 While Paul says "Follow me," he warns the church of these evil workers, saying: "Wherefore come out from among them and be ye separate ..."
 (II Corinthians 6:17).
 The inflexible rule of Scripture concerning those who walk contrary to the Word of God is, "Mark them ... and avoid them" (Romans 16:17).

-Verse 2, "Now I praise you, brethren, that ye remember me in all things, and keep the ordinances, as I delivered them to you."
+Verse 2 “Now I praise you, brethren, that ye remember me in all things, and keep the ordinances, as I delivered them to you.”

 While error permeated the Corinthian church, Paul yet finds something to compliment them for.
-He does not approach them with an "holier than thou" attitude but he says to them, "I am the least of the apostles, that am not meet to be called an apostle, because I persecuted the church of God" (I Corinthians 15:9).
-Even though infantile, Paul realized the Corinthian church was as much an official and genuine church as the church in Jerusalem or Antioch.
+He does not approach them with a “holier than thou” attitude but he says to them, “I am the least of the apostles, that am not meet to be called an apostle, because I persecuted the church of God” (I Corinthians 15:9).
+Even though infantile, Paul realized the Corinthian church was as much an official and genuine church as the church in Jerusalem or in Antioch.
 Paul was careful not to wound their tender conscience, and to win their confidence.
 He highlights a good element in their character, and then strategically proceeds to reprove them for their many and various deviations from truth.

-"...
-Keep the ordinances, as I delivered them to you."
-The word "ordinances" in this verse is taken from the Greek word "paradosis," which was commonly used in that era of the handing down of traditions.
-Paul uses the word "paradosis" in I Corinthians 11:2 to refer to the handing down of the
+“...
+Keep the ordinances, as I delivered them to you.”
+The word “ordinances” in this verse is taken from the Greek word “paradosis” which was commonly used in that era of the handing down of traditions.
+Paul uses the word “paradosis” in I Corinthians 11:2 to refer to the handing down of the teachings of Christ to the apostles.

 The word "paradosis" is used in only two ways in the New Testament.

 1.)
-The false traditions of the Pharisees being passed down (Matthew 15: 2-6; Mark 7:3-13; Galatians 1:14; Colossians 2:8).
+The false traditions of the Pharisees being passed down (Matthew 15:2-6; Mark 7:3-13; Galatians 1:14; Colossians 2:8).

 2.)
 Secondly, the term is used in reference to the teachings and commandments of Christ handed down to His apostles or church (I Corinthians 11:23; I Corinthians 15:3; II Thessalonians 2:15, 3:6).
 It is in this sense Paul uses the word ("paradosis") in I Corinthians 11:2.